 Members of the community do not need to be admitted as degree-seeking students in order to take courses at CCA.
 However, applicants who have been denied admission to the college and wish to enroll as non-degree students must have the prior approval of the college.
 Such requests must be submitted to the Enrollment Services Office.

-Nondegree students interested in attending the spring 2020 term may register for courses with the Student Records Office during the first week of the term, January 21-24.
+Nondegree students interested in attending the fall 2020 term may register for courses by contacting the Student Records Office during the first week of the term, September 2-9.

 Because popular courses often fill early, non-degree students are advised to be prepared with alternative selections.